Angelina Ballerina

-Angelina Ballerina is a children's book series by author Katharine Holabird and illustrator Helen Craig about a fictional mouse (full name Angelina Jeanette Mouseling) who is training to become a ballerina.
-The first book in the series was published in 1983, and since then there have been over twenty books in the series.
+Angelina Ballerina is a children's book series by author Katharine Holabird and illustrator Helen Craig about a fictional mouse named Angelina Jeanette Mouseling who is training to become a ballerina.

+History

+The first book in the series was published in 1983, and since then, there have been over 20 books in the series.
 The series is set in Chipping Cheddar, a place that is similar to 1920s London, and is inhabited by anthropomorphic mice.
-The name "Angelina" was inspired by an editor named Angela at Aurum Press.
+The name Angelina was inspired by an editor named Angela at Aurum Press.

-The books have been adapted by HIT Entertainment into two animated television series: Angelina Ballerina (2001-2003, along with a series of specials that ran until 2006) and the CGI-animated Angelina Ballerina: The Next Steps (2009–2010).
+The books have been adapted by HIT Entertainment into two animated television series: Angelina Ballerina (2001-2006) and the CGI-animated Angelina Ballerina: The Next Steps (2009-2010).
 It has also been adapted as a touring ballet.

 Books

 Adaptations

-In 2001, Angelina Ballerina, a British animated TV series of 40 fifteen-minute episodes based on the books, was produced by HIT Entertainment in the United Kingdom.
-The series featured actress Finty Williams as the voice of Angelina, and her mother Judi Dench as Miss Lilly.
-The series aired on CITV in the United Kingdom and on PBS Kids in the United States, where it was presented by Connecticut Public Television.
+In 2001, Angelina Ballerina, a British animated TV series based on the books, was produced by HIT Entertainment in the United Kingdom.
+The series featured actress Finty Williams as the voice of Angelina, and Judi Dench as Miss Lilly.
+The series aired on the CITV block on ITV in the United Kingdom and on PBS Kids in the United States, where it was presented by Connecticut Public Television.

-A computer-animated revival, Angelina Ballerina: The Next Steps, premiered on PBS stations in September 2009.
+A computer-animated revival Angelina Ballerina: The Next Steps premiered on PBS stations in 5 September 2009.
 It is directed by Davis Doi and animated at SD Entertainment.
 WNET, after purchasing CPTV's production unit, is the producer of the program.

 English National Ballet took a live version of Angelina Ballerina called Angelina's Star Performance on tour in autumn 2007.

-A second revival was announced in 2015, was to be co-produced by Mattel (who acquired HiT Entertainment in 2012) and 9 Story Media Group.
+A second revival was announced in 2015, was to be co-produced by Mattel (who acquired HIT Entertainment in 2012) and 9 Story Media Group.
 A revival of Barney & Friends was announced at the same time.
 However, no new information on either revival has been provided since the initial announcement.